Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Introduction

-\begin{itemize} \item We introduce a \textbf{multi-teacher distillation framework} for unsupervised distillation of pathology FMs that relies solely on the CLS and patch tokens, enabling the use of external public models. \item We propose \textbf{nested embeddings} for multi-teacher distillation, yielding a pathology foundation model with adaptable embeddings. \item We demonstrate that multiple large-scale pathology FM teacher models can be effectively compressed into a \textbf{single compact model with competitive performance}, substantially reducing model size and inference cost. \item We introduce a novel \textbf{cropping-based augmentation strategy} tailored specifically for multi-teacher distillation in digital pathology, improving representation alignment across teachers. \end{itemize}
+\begin{itemize} \item We introduce a multi-teacher distillation framework for unsupervised distillation of pathology FMs that relies solely on CLS and patch tokens, enabling the use of external public models. \item We propose nested embeddings for multi-teacher distillation, yielding a pathology FM with adaptable embeddings. \item We demonstrate that multiple large-scale pathology FM teacher models can be effectively compressed into a single compact model with competitive performance, substantially reducing model size and inference cost. \item We introduce a novel cropping-based augmentation strategy for multi-teacher distillation improving representation alignment across teachers. \end{itemize}